jcolag/entropy-arbitrage/2023-03-16-samaritan-snare.md

  > **PICARD**: Several friends and I were on leave at Farspace Starbase Earhart.
 It was little more than a galactic outpost in those days.

-I assume that they named the facility after [Amelia Earhart](https://en.wikipedia.org/wiki/Amelia_Earhart), though I have to admit that I don't like the feel of "farspace starbase," as a term.
+I assume that they named the facility after {% wiki Amelia_Earhart|Amelia Earhart|en %}, though I have to admit that I don't like the feel of "farspace starbase," as a term.

  > **WESLEY**: Was this before the Klingons joined the Federation?